anpac20/payments-api/README.md

 - Built and ran the application locally using Docker
 - Deployed the Dockerized application to **Render**, exposing the API publicly
 - Verified deployment and tested the API in a live environment
-- Connected to the production database externally to validate records

 ## Running Locally